Alfresco/docs-alfresco/process-automation/latest/model/connectors/rest.md

 The REST connector is used to provide a connection with a REST service.

-The REST connector is appears on the process diagram as a pair of curly brackets.
+The REST connector appears on the process diagram as a pair of curly brackets.

 The actions that can be executed using the REST connector are: